International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 #### 3.4.1 POST

-A provider can POST a [ContractNegotiationEventMessage](./message/contract-negotiation-event-message.json) to the `negotiations/:id/events` callback with an `eventType` of `finalized` to finalize a contract agreement.
+A provider can POST a [ContractNegotiationEventMessage](./message/contract-negotiation-event-message.json) to the `negotiations/:id/events` callback with an `eventType` of `FINALIZED` to finalize a contract agreement.
+If the negotiation state is successfully transitioned, the consumer must return HTTP code 200 (OK).
+The response body is not specified and clients are not required to process it.

+### 3.5 The consumer `negotiations/:id/termination` resource

+#### 3.5.1 POST

+The provider connector can POST a [ContractNegotiationTerminationMessage](./message/contract-negotiation-termination-message.json) to terminate a negotiation.
 If the negotiation state is successfully transitioned, the consumer must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.